Local Testing with Emulator

 }

-You'll see a fake wallet interface with Accept and Reject buttons.
+Open http://localhost:7777/scan/ver_local_ABC123 in your browser.
+You’ll see a simple UI with Accept and Reject buttons.

 Your webhook endpoint at http://localhost:3000/webhook receives: